Note: This post was updated on December 10, 2022 to include additional information and clarifications.

 assemblies.blob is the actual DLL content, which, combined with the

 assemblies.manifest data, we can use to extract and name the associated DLLs.

 Putting it all together, we can first parse the

 assemblies.manifest to build a list of assemblies by name and index, then iterate through the

 assemblies.blob to extract the DLL with the correct name.
 That’s exactly what

-unpack-store.py does.
-Once extracted, you may also need to decompress these DLLs, as it appears Xamarin is using LZ4 compression to pack the DLLs.
-That’s no worry, because there is already an existing tool to accomplish this.
-From here, you can pop the unpacked DLLs into your favorite C# reversing tool (such as dnSpy or ILSpy) to perform your analysis).
+pyxamstore does.
+The latest version (December 10, 2022) of the tool will also remove the LZ4 compression on the DLLs if applied.
+From here, you can pop the unpacked DLLs into your favorite C# reversing tool (such as dnSpy or ILSpy) to perform your analysis.